logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 152: generate one of the numbers with its corresponding probability
 - Q 153: find the smallest distance between any two given words in a string
 - Q 154: implement a stack using only a heap
+- Q 155: find the majority element, which appears more than half the time